cbohnert67/Objective-Data-Scientist/YEAR1.md

 [Introduction to Probability, Statistics, and Random Processes](https://www.probabilitycourse.com/)

+**Skills Expectations for Probability & Statistics:**

+1. **Understanding Probability Theory**: Ability to grasp fundamental probability concepts such as random variables, probability distributions, and statistical inference, which are crucial for modeling uncertainty and predicting outcomes.

+2. **Data Analysis and Interpretation**: Proficiency in applying statistical methods to summarize and analyze data, including calculating means, variances, and confidence intervals, and drawing meaningful conclusions from data sets.

+3. **Experimental Design and Hypothesis Testing**: Skills in designing experiments, performing hypothesis tests, and interpreting statistical results to validate models and ensure robust findings in fields such as machine learning and scientific research.

+4. **Application of Statistical Techniques**: Competence in using statistical techniques for practical applications, including regression analysis, Bayesian methods, and predictive modeling, to solve real-world problems and optimize decision-making processes.

 ## Mathematical Analysis:

 Mathematical analysis is a branch of mathematics that deals with the study of limits and the properties of functions.
 It is a broad subject that includes many subfields such as calculus, differential equations, and real analysis.